-The results of operations and financial position of the Company are consolidated with LiveOne's financial statements and that these financial statements have been derived as if the Company had operated on a standalone basis during the three months ended June 30, 2023 and 2022.
-The amounts recorded for related party transactions with LiveOne may not be considered arm's length transactions and therefore, the financial statements may not necessarily reflect the Company's results of operations, financial position and cash flows had the Company engaged in such transactions with an unrelated third party during the three months ended June 30, 2023 and 2022.
+The results of operations and financial position of the Company are consolidated with LiveOne's financial statements and that these financial statements have been derived as if the Company had operated on a standalone basis during the three and nine months ended December 31, 2023 and 2022.
+The amounts recorded for related party transactions with LiveOne may not be considered arm's length transactions and therefore, the financial statements may not necessarily reflect the Company's results of operations, financial position and cash flows had the Company engaged in such transactions with an unrelated third party during the nine months ended December 31, 2023 and 2022.
 Accordingly, the Company's historical financial information is not necessarily indicative of what the Company's results of operations, financial position and cash flows will be in the future, if and when the Company contracts at arm's length with unrelated third parties for services they receive from LiveOne.
-The results for the three months ended June 30, 2023 are not necessarily indicative of the results expected for the full fiscal year ending March 31, 2024 ("fiscal 2024").
+The results for the three and nine months ended December 31, 2023 are not necessarily indicative of the results expected for the full fiscal year ending March 31, 2024 ("fiscal 2024").
 The condensed consolidated balance sheet as of March 31, 2023 has been derived from the Company's audited balance sheet included in the Company's Special Financial Report under cover of the facing page of an Annual Report on Form 10-K, filed with the United States Securities and Exchange Commission (the "SEC") on June 29, 2023 (the "Special Financial Report").

 The interim unaudited condensed consolidated financial statements have been prepared in accordance with the accounting principles generally accepted in the United States ("GAAP") for interim financial information and in accordance with Article 10 of Regulation S-X. They do not include all the information and footnotes required by GAAP for complete audited financial statements.
-Therefore, these consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Special Financial Report.
+Therefore, these interim unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Special Financial Report.